indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 ---

 Stasis is bad.
-It is certainly not agile.
-It implies unchangeability and not the lack of volatility.
+There is no agility about statis.
+It gives me the feeling more of unchangeability rathen than the lack of volatility.

-perhaps without stasis, there cannot be dependence.

-statis can be good. stasis can mean dependence. not volatility.

-This is a recipe on how to use Chef recipes.
-This is my Ruby naive understanding of Chef.
+When I first SSHed into a remote box on the other side of the world, I felt like a hacker.
+I would pain-stakingly wait the 250ms RTT and configure the box.
+I had to.
+If I did not, everything would not work.
+Over time, the server fell into statis, and I would not want to change anything with the fear of breaking my configuration.

 Cooking with Chef feels like learning a DSL, and while I despise learning DSLs because of the shortness of their lifespans, I find cooking with Chef an necessity when it comes to managing a server.